Cyphrme/Coze/docs/coze_vs.md

 - JSON crypto keys, both public and private, have thumbprints, which is like a PGP fingerprint or Ethereum address.
 Thumbprints universally address specific keys.
+- Permits algorithm agility.

 ## How JOSE could be better.
-- JWT is not JSON (despite the name) and JWS is valid, but base64 encoded, JSON.
+- JWT is not JSON (despite the name).
+JWT is not JSON in both encoded and decoded form.
 - The "unencoded" option is still encoded, and was added to the standard later.
   (RFC 7797)
-		- (Thumbprints were also added later.)
-- Thumbprints have no way to signify hash algorithm (as of 2021/05/04) and it appears to be always assumed to be SHA-256.
+- Thumbprints have no way to signify hash algorithm (as of 2021/05/04) and it appears to be always assumed to be SHA-256, even for ES384 and ES512.
 Later, additional RFCs have followed this implicit requirement.
 For example RFC 8037 specifies that Ed25519 and Ed448, neither of which use SHA-256, use SHA-256 for their thumbprints.
 - Headers are always transmitted encoded and as base64 and they increase in size.
-For example, `"eyJhbGciOiJIUzI1NiIsImI2NCI6ZmFsc2UsImNyaXQiOlsiYjY0Il19"` is larger than the unencoded representation `{"alg":"HS256","b64":false,"crit":["b64"]}`
+For example, `"eyJhbGciOiJIUzI1NiIsImI2NCI6ZmFsc2UsImNyaXQiOlsiYjY0Il19"` is larger than the unencoded representation `{"alg":"HS256","b64":false,"crit":["b64"]}`.
-- Converts UTF-8 to b64ut and encodes that into ASCII bytes, and then then hashes/signs those bytes.
-That's at least one extra conversion step we consider unneeded.
+- Converts UTF-8 to b64ut and encodes that into ASCII bytes, and then hashes/signs those bytes.
+That's at least one extra conversion.
 - JOSE's double encoding of some base64 values is inefficient.
 - Protected headers.
 For example, "alg" is required but doesn't always have to appear in the "protected" header.
 This makes "protected"/"unprotected" headers less meaningful.
 - Any string that re-encodes b64ut grows in size. normal JOSE objects, both the compact (like JWT) and JSON forms grow in size.

 JOSE: